r5t0neer/r5StaffChat/README.md

 # r5StaffChat
 Minecraft plugin - chat visible globally among instances of servers for staff members

+# Prerequisities

+Server engine: Purpur/Paper, versions from 1.19, not tested on earlier versions (may work) Streaming service: Redis

 # Installation

 1. Put jar file into plugins directory on all of your servers running Paper/Purpur version 1.19.4 or higher.